xpostudio4/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 This section describes how proctored exams work, requirements for the proctoring software, and steps involved in taking proctored exams.
+..
+Carol: The following is the intro info you wrote for this.
+Since I changed
+.. the files a bit I ended up just using the first paragraph in
+..
+SFD_credit_courses.rst, but I wanted to include all of the text here in
+.. case we come up with another use for it.

 .. contents::
  :local: